 Its drop level can go down to 5 inches, 6 1/2 inches, 8 inches, and 9 1/2 inches from the top of the shank.
 Or you can flip the mount platform over to rise 3 3/4 inches, 5 1/4 inches, 6 3/4 inches, and 8 1/4 inches from the shank.
 The product comes with 2 5/8-inch diameter hitch pins and corresponding clips.
 Its ball platform has a hole diameter of 1 inch.

 While most ball mounts with hollow shanks require anti-rattle kits to reduce the sound made by the ball mount vibrating in the receiver, this product makes minimal to zero rattling noise.
+For a ball hitch with a shiny steel finish to give your vehicle some style, there’s the Andersen Hitches Rapid Hitch 3410.
+This dual ball style hitch uses 2-inch and 2-5/16 inch balls, so this product is versatile and rated for weights of up to both 8000 lbs and 10000 lbs.
+This ball mount is suited for Class III and Class IV trailer hitches.
 The best transmission jack is another must-have accessory for your truck.

 The three trailer balls include a 1 7/8-inch ball with a gross towing weight of 2,000 pounds, and tongue weight of 200 pounds, a 2-inch ball with a gross towing weight of 6,000 pounds and tongue weight of 600 pounds, and a 2 5/16-inch ball with a gross towing weight of 10,000 pounds and tongue weight of 1,000 pounds, making it a class 4 ball mount.
 The gross towing weight for its built-in tow hook, useful for recovering vehicles, is also 10,000 pounds.